 If you ever need to disable the plugin, do the same thing but click on Disable instead - Now log in to your WordPress website as an admin

-- On the left handside WordPress menu (usually at the bottom) you will now see LiteSpeed Cache.
+- On the left-hand side WordPress menu (usually at the bottom), you will now see LiteSpeed Cache.
 You will also see a diamond icon in the top admin toolbar.
 Hover your mouse on either of these and click on Settings.

-- The default settings work for most cases but the important button here is the Enable and Disable button.
+- The default settings work for most cases, but the important button here is the Enable and Disable button.
 It's a good idea to turn off the cache if you are working on your site or installing/updating plugins.

-You may also want to turn on the Automatic Upgrade feature too (scroll down as it's at the bottom of the page) - Under the Manage section there are some important options like purging the cache and optimising your database.
+You may also want to turn on the Automatic Upgrade feature too (scroll down as it's at the bottom of the page) - Under the Manage section, there are some important options like purging the cache and optimising your database.

-- Also have a look at the Image Optimisation settings and initialise this to speed up your websites images.
+- Also, have a look at the Image Optimisation settings and initialise this to speed up your website's images.